iluvjava/Maths/Notebook 2.0/AMATH 503/1D Wave in Infinite Domain.md

 \partial_{xx}[u](x, t) = w^2\hat{u}(w, t) \tag{4}
 $$

-The key here is that, under the Fourier domain, the time derivative is still just a derivative wrt to time, but the spatial deerivative, we have a constant multiplier instead of derivative.
+The key here is that, under the Fourier domain, the time derivative is still just a derivative wrt to time, but the spatial derivative, we have a constant multiplier instead of derivative.

 Hence in the frequency domain we obtain the expression that:[^1]